KristoforMaynard/EmacsTabstops/README.md

 Usage
 -----

-  - Use convert_on_{load,save} to do conversions automatically.
+  - Use convert_on_{load,save} settings to do conversions automatically.
-  - Available in the command pallette as "EmacsTabstops: Toggle Tabs/Spaces"
+  - Command are available in the pallette as "EmacsTabstops: *"
   - Toggling between tabs and spaces can also be done via the shortcut <`cmd` + `alt` + `tab`>
   - To go only tabs -> spaces, use <`cmd` + `alt` + `shift` + `tab`>